 Application of 14C-labeled Mupirocin ointment to the lower arm of normal male subjects followed by occlusion for 24 hours showed no measurable systemic absorption (<1.1 nanogram Mupirocin per milliliter of whole blood).
 Measurable radioactivity was present in the stratum corneum of these subjects 72 hours after application.

 Following intravenous or oral adminstration, Mupirocin is rapidly metabolized.
 The principal metabolite, monic acid, is eliminated by renal excretion, and demonstrates no antibacterial activity.
-In a study conducted in 7 healthy adult male subjects, the elimination half-life after intravenous administration of Mupirocin was 20 to 40 minutes for Mupirocin and 30 to 80 minutes for monic acid.
+In a study conducted in seven healthy adult male subjects, the elimination half-life after intravenous administration of Mupirocin was 20 to 40 minutes for Mupirocin and 30 to 80 minutes for monic acid.
 The pharmacokinetics of Mupirocin has not been studied in individuals with renal insufficiency.

-Mupirocin is an antibacterial agent produced by fermentation using the organism Pseudomonas fluorescens.
+Microbiology: Mupirocin is an antibacterial agent produced by fermentation using the organism Pseudomonas fluorescens.
 It is active against a wide range of gram-positive bacteria including methicillin-resistant Staphylococcus aureus (MRSA).
 It is also active against certain gram-negative bacteria.
 Mupirocin inhibits bacterial protein synthesis by reversibly and specifically binding to bacterial isoleucyl transfer-RNA synthetase.
-Due to unique mode of action, Mupirocin demonstrates no in vitro cross-resistance with other classes of antimicrobial agents.
+Due to this unique mode of action, Mupirocin demonstrates no in vitro cross-resistance with other classes of antimicrobial agents.

 Resistance occurs rarely.
 However, when Mupirocin resistance does occur, it appears to result from the production of a modified isoleucyl-tRNA synthetase.
 High-level plasmid-mediated resistance (MIC >1024 mcg/mL) has been reported in some strains of S. aureus and coagulase-negative staphylococci.

 Mupirocin is bactericidal at concentrations achieved by topical administration.
 However, the minimum bactericidal concentration (MBC) against relevant pathogens is generally 8-fold to 30-fold higher than the minimum inhibitory concentration (MIC).
-In addition, Mupirocin is highly protein-bound (>97%), and the effect of wound secretions on the MICs of Mupirocin has not been determined.
+In addition, Mupirocin is highly protein bound (>97%), and the effect of wound secretions on the MICs of Mupirocin has not been determined.

-Mupirocin has been shown to be active against most strains of S. aureus and Streptococcus pyogenes, both in vitro and in clinical studies (see INDICATIONS AND USAGE).
+Mupirocin has been shown to be active against most strains of S. aureus and Streptococcus pyogenes, both in vitro and in clinical trials (see INDICATIONS AND USAGE).
 The following in vitro data are available, BUT THEIR CLINICAL SIGNIFICANCE IS UNKNOWN.
 Mupirocin is active against most strains of Staphylococcus epidermidis and Staphylococcus saprophyticus.

 Indications and Usage for Mupirocin

-Mupirocin ointment USP, 2% is indicated for the topical treatment of impetigo due to: S. aureus and S. pyogenes.
+Mupirocin Ointment USP, 2% is indicated for the topical treatment of impetigo due to: S. aureus and S. pyogenes.

 As with other antibacterial products, prolonged use may result in overgrowth of nonsusceptible organisms, including fungi.

 Mupirocin ointment is not formulated for use on mucosal surfaces.
 Intranasal use has been associated with isolated reports of stinging and drying.

 Polyethylene glycol can be absorbed from open wounds and damaged skin and is excreted by the kidneys.
 In common with other polyethylene glycol-based ointments, Mupirocin ointment should not be used in conditions where absorption of large quantities of polyethylene glycol is possible, especially if there is evidence of moderate or severe renal impairment.

-The effect of the concurrent application of Mupirocin ointment and other drug products has not been studied.
+Drug Interactions: The effect of the concurrent application of Mupirocin ointment and other drug products has not been studied.

 Carcinogenesis, Mutagenesis, Impairment of Fertility: Long-term studies in animals to evaluate carcinogenic potential of Mupirocin have not been conducted.

-Results of the following studies performed with Mupirocin calcium or Mupirocin sodium in vitroand in vivodid not indicate a potential for genotoxicity: Rat primary hepatocyte unscheduled DNA synthesis, sediment analysis for DNA strand breaks, Salmonella reversion test (Ames), Escherichia coli mutation assay, metaphase analysis of human lymphocytes, mouse lymphoma assay, and bone marrow micronuclei assay in mice.
+Results of the following studies performed with Mupirocin calcium or Mupirocin sodium in vitro and in vivo did not indicate a potential for genotoxicity: Rat primary hepatocyte unscheduled DNA synthesis, sediment analysis for DNA strand breaks, Salmonella reversion test (Ames), Escherichia coli mutation assay, metaphase analysis of human lymphocytes, mouse lymphoma assay, and bone marrow micronuclei assay in mice.

-Reproduction studies were performed in male and female rats with Mupirocin administered subcutaneously at doses up to 14 times a human topical dose (approximately 60 mg Mupirocin per day) on a mg/m2 basis and revealed no evidence of impaired fertility and reproductive performance from Mupirocin
+Reproduction studies were performed in male and female rats with Mupirocin administered subcutaneously at doses up to 14 times a human topical dose (approximately 60 mg Mupirocin per day) on a mg/m2 basis and revealed no evidence of impaired fertility and reproductive performance from Mupirocin.

-It is not known whether this drug is excreted in human milk.
+Nursing Mothers: It is not known whether this drug is excreted in human milk.
 Because many drugs are excreted in human milk, caution should be exercised when Mupirocin ointment is administered to a nursing woman.